uio-bmi/immuneML/docs/source/tutorials/how_to_specify_an_analysis_with_yaml.rst

 Under definitions, each analysis sub-component is defined using a user-specifiable key.
-In the examples below, we will use the prefix 'my_' to identify these keys, but in practice it is possible to specify any kind of name here.
-These keys are unique names that identify the settings for a component, and they are later on referenced in the instructions (for example: to specify which of the imported datasets to use in a given instruction).
+In the examples below, we will use the prefix 'my\_' to identify these keys, but in practice it is possible to specify any kind of name here.
+These keys are unique names that identify the settings for a component, and they are later on referenced in the :ref:`instructions <Specifying Instructions>` (for example: to specify which of the imported datasets to use in a given instruction).
-All other keys in the YAML

-The import of two datasets may be defined as follows:
+The :ref:`import of two datasets <How to import data into immuneML>` may be defined as follows:

 .. highlight:: yaml
 .. code-block:: yaml

   definitions:
     datasets:
-      my_dataset_1: # user-defined key for the first dataset
+      my_repertoire_dataset: # user-defined key for the first dataset
-        format: AIRR
+        format: AIRR         # import of a repertoire dataset
         params:
           path: path/to/first/data/
           metadata_file: path/to/first/metadata.csv
-      my_dataset_2: # user-defined key for the second dataset
+      my_receptor_dataset: # user-defined key for the second dataset
-        format: AIRR
+        format: AIRR       # import of a receptor dataset
         params:
           path: path/to/second/data/
-          metadata_file: path/to/second/metadata.csv
+          is_repertoire: false
+          paired: true
+          receptor_chains: TRA_TRB
+          metadata_column_mapping:          # map column names of the file to label names
+            epitope_column_name: my_epitope # my_epitope can be used as label

-Where the imported datasets can under :code:`instructions` be referenced using the keys :ref:`my_dataset_1` and :ref:`my_dataset_2`.
+Where the imported datasets can under :code:`instructions` be referenced using the keys :ref:`my_repertoire_dataset` and :ref:`my_receptor_dataset`.
+Note that in practice, most analyses use just one dataset.

 An example of a full :code:`definitions` section which may be used for a machine learning task is given below.
 See also :ref:`How to train and assess a receptor or repertoire-level ML classifier` for more details.